runrig-coop/hedgerows/index.md

 plus anywhere from 3 to 5 thousand other activists, journalists, and intellectuals, who all journeyed to Chiapas, Mexico for the _First Intercontinental Gathering for Humanity and Against Neoliberalism_.
-This 5-day gathering or _encuentro_, as it was originally termed in Spanish, was held deep in the Lacandon Jungle near the Guatemalan border.
+This 5-day _encuentro_, or gathering, was held deep in the Lacandon Jungle near the Guatemalan border.
 Many of the sessions took place in open-air clearings, tents, and lean-tos.
-There would be another intercontinental _encuentro_ the following year in Spain, plus a few smaller, _intra_-continental gatherings across Europe and North America.
-Eventually, these _encuentros_ would partly inspire the World Social Forum, named in conscious opposition to the World Economic Forum in Davos.
+There would be another intercontinental _encuentro_ the following year in Spain, plus a few smaller, intra-continental gatherings across Europe and North America.
+Eventually, these _encuentros_ would inspire the World Social Forum, named in conscious opposition to the World Economic Forum in Davos.
 The first WSF was held in Brazil in 2001, attended by many of the same participants from the first _encuentro_ in 1996 and borrowing many of its methods.

 On the final day of that first _encuentro_, however, Marcos called for "a collective network" of resistance against neoliberalism, using the nascent World